RandyKLe/YummyNoodleBar/1/README.ftl.md

 In the Core domain the concepts are captured as part of the internal ubiquitous language of the application's domain.
 In the Web domain the concepts are captured as they are used purely for the purpose of exposing the public Web front end.

-## Components of the Core application domain for Yummy Noodle Bar
+### Components of the Core application domain for Yummy Noodle Bar

 ![Life Preserver showing Core Domain](../images/life-preserver-core-domain-focus.png)

 Open the `initial` project.
 Under src/main/java/com/yummynoodlebar/core/domain, you see the components of the core, application-internal domain of Yummy Noodle Bar:

-TODO, update with the menu and trim down to the necessary model for web.
+* **Customer**.
+A username, address and name that an Order will be delivered to.

 * **Order**.
 An individual order in the system that has an associated status and status history for tracking purposes.

 * **OrderStatus**.
 Current status allocated to an order.

-* **Payment**.
-Payment that a customer wants to make for a given Order.

-* **PaymentDetails**.
-Details of the Payment that a customer wants to make for a given Order.

-* **PaymentStatus**.
-Current status of a Payment that a customer wants to make for a given Order.

 This tutorial focuses on the Order domain classes, which can be acted upon by a number of events under the com.yummynoodlebar.events.orders package as shown on the following diagram: